sansajn/poiview/script/readme.md

 ## Queries

-Query to *gallery* table to return photo-pois from inside the geo-rectangle
+Query to *gallery* table to return gallery-pois from inside the geo-rectangle

 ```sql
 SELECT * FROM gallery